Gutsey68/30-Days-Of-React/README.md

 ## Can we make a button or input field component?

 Yes, you can create a button or input field component in React.
 These components can be as simple or complex as needed and can encapsulate functionality and styling specific to buttons or input fields.

+# React Props

+## What is props in a React component?

+Props (short for "properties") are read-only inputs passed from a parent component to a child component in React.
+They allow data and event handlers to be passed down the component tree, enabling communication between components.

+## How do you access props in a React component?

+In a functional component, props are accessed through the function's parameters.
+In a class component, props are accessed via `this.props`.

+## What data types can we pass as props to components?

+You can pass various data types as props to components, including:

+- Strings
+- Numbers
+- Booleans
+- Arrays
+- Objects
+- Functions
+- React elements
+- Other components

+## What is a propTypes?

+`propTypes` is a property used to specify the expected data types and structure for the props a component should receive.
+It helps with type-checking and ensures that the component is used correctly.
+This is typically done using the `prop-types` library.

+## What is a default propTypes?

+Default `propTypes` are specified using the `defaultProps` property on a component.
+They define the default values for props that are not provided by the parent component.
+This ensures that the component has sensible defaults and can function correctly even if some props are missing.